-Powers of the Commission to Review and Audit Records; Reporting Requirements
+Powers of the Commission to Review and Audit Records

-(1) The commission, or its staff, will be given unrestricted access, for review and audit, to all records and financial information of the hub operator, including all account information.
-This information will be made available to the commission or commission staff, by the hub operator, at the hub location, upon notice from the commission or commission staff, at all reasonable times to the extent such disclosure is not expressly prohibited by law.
-Commission access to and use of information concerning wager transactions and account wagering customers shall be considered proprietary and shall not be disclosed publicly except as may be required by law.
-This shall not prevent the sharing of this information for investigative purposes.
+The commission, or its staff, will be given access, for review and audit, to all records and financial information of the hub operator, including all account information.
+This information will be made available to the commission or commission staff, by the hub operator, at the hub location, upon notice from the commission or commission staff, at all reasonable times.
+The commission may require that the hub operator annually submit to the commission audited financial statements.